 Iranian President Mahmoud Ahmadinejad first publicized the Simorgh development program on February 3, 2010.3 Although Iranian officials initially said they would begin flight tests of the rocket in 2010, the first flight test, of disputed success, did not occur until April 2016.
 This delay may indicate that the challenges of developing multi-stage rocket technology were more difficult to overcome than expected, or that targeted sanctions limited Iran’s ability to acquire ballistic missile and space technology.4

-There have been two known flight tests of the Simorgh.
-First launched on April 19, 2016, the SLV performed a “suborbital test flight,” although it is unclear if the test was a success.
+First launched on April 19, 2016, the Simorgh SLV performed a “suborbital test flight,” although it is unclear if the test was a success.
 According to one U.S. defense official, “It was either an unsuccessful launch, or a test of third stage.”5

 The Simorgh was launched again on July 27, 2017 from the Imam Khomeini Space Center in Semnan in north-central Iran.
 According to one media source, the Simorgh experienced a “catastrophic failure,” likely exploding before it reached space.6 Reacting to the test, U.S. Strategic Command only confirmed that no satellite deployed from the rocket.7.